 Where is Bryce Canyon?

+Where the heck is Bryce Canyon?
 Bryce Canyon National Park is situated on the eastern edge of the Paunsaugunt Plateau in south-central Utah.
-Along with Zion, Arches, Canyonlands, and Capitol Reef, it’s a part of Utah’s famous “Mighty 5 National Parks.”
+Along with Zion National Park, Arches National Park, Canyonlands National Park, and Capitol Reef National Park, it’s a part of Utah’s famous “Mighty 5 National Parks.”
 With a central location that can’t be beat, Bryce Canyon is an easy stop as you explore the rest of Utah’s national parks.